pokusio/le-defi/the-broken-list/democracy-earth/README.md

 Now, Mr. Siri, we can talk again about your little joke about France, when you are ready to answer this question.

-Or when you can proove you konw how to deploy a full Ethereum Blockchain, from pure open source code.
+Or when you can prove you know how to deploy a full Ethereum Blockchain, from pure open source code.

-And let me give you a real quote, from De Gaulle :
+Finally, let me give you a real quote, from De Gaulle :

 >
 > Des chercheurs qui cherchent, on en trouve, des chercheurs qui trouvent, on en cherche.